 Unless otherwise specified in the course description, only students applying for the Technical Assistant scholarships should submit images of their work when applying.
 Technical assistant applicants apply online via SlideRoom.
 Five images are required for technical assistant applicants.
 SlideRoom addresses file size requirements at SlideRoom Applicant FAQ.

 Yes.
-Regular (non-scholarship) applicants, may complete the application form in the printed catalog and mail (with a complete copy of application and additional materials, if required) to Haystack, or applicants can Download 2016 Summer Workshop Application Form, and email it to us at email@example.com.
-Applications may also be faxed.
-However, please choose only one method to submit your application and materials—mail, email, or fax (when appropriate).
+Regular (non-scholarship) applicants, may complete the application form in the printed catalog and mail (with a complete copy of application and additional materials, if required) to Haystack, or applicants can download a 2017 Summer Workshop Application Form – beginning January 1, 2017 – and email it to us at firstname.lastname@example.org.
+Please choose only one method to submit your application and materials—mail, email, or fax (when appropriate).

 Haystack’s Open Studio Residency is open to anyone 18 and over.
 After the application deadline, a review committee meets to select residents.
 Space in each studio is limited and selections are made based upon the quality of work, the ability to work in an intensive community, and, if applicable, the nature and scope of work that will be done during the residency.
 Haystack residents are selected by an independent review panel, which is comprised of a revolving group of distinguished professionals who work in a variety of artistic mediums.
 Applicants are notified of admission status approximately 3 weeks after the applications deadline.